 Sound 7, good: Enjoyable opening and closing songs.
 The foley sounds are well done, and voice acting is good.
 Regardless of what the haters say I find Asta's voice and antics amusing rather than annoying (though this is just opinion, cannot be objectively verified, and thus everyone is entitled to their own.
 So I hold nothing against those who do find it annoying).
 Asta is a good counter point to his more serious brother/rival which brings us to. . .

-Character 7, good: Unlike what the hater elitists are saying, there is character development in this show, and the characters have a good motivation for doing what they are doing.
+Character 7, good: There is character development in this show, and the characters have a good motivation for doing what they are doing.
 The only reason that some don't like it is because it's been done before, but that doesn't make something bad.
 There is nothing wrong with a good underdog story when done right, and when you realize that they (Asta and his brother Yuno, the two protagonists) are not simply fighting for themselves, but fighting for their class of people (the poor peasants vs the rich nobles) their character motivations are very clear.
 I really do think that the reason the elitist haters hate this is because they are comparing Black Clover to other animes instead of on its own merits, because this character motivation is a very honorable one that makes sense given where our heros Asta and Yuno come from and the world they find themselves in.
 In other words, the world, story, and characters are all internally consistent which is exactly what you want to see in any work of fiction.
 You see, there is a reason that the underdog story and fighting for others is a genre stereotype.
 It's because people like it.
 The final character (and third protagonist) we will talk about is Noelle.
 Her story is different and interesting (minor spoiler), as she is a noble who (presumably) chose to join the worst/lowest of the magic knights squads.
 Unlike Asta and Yuno, her character and backstory is not completely revealed yet, but it appears that she too has something to prove, untapped potential, and may just end up developing into a noble who is worthy of the title unlike so many other nobles in this series, who seem to be just horrible.

 Enjoyment 8, Very good: I give the enjoyment an 8 because all of these other good factors come together to craft a story that I can't wait to see the next installment of in the coming weeks.